Error mitigation, optimization, and extrapolation on a trapped ion testbed: Discussion

-For optimization problems such as these with one variational parameter, we find that there is some flexibility in how one chooses to integrate extrapolation into the classical optimization of VQE.
-Choosing to extrapolate the data first before optimizing, or optimizing the data first before extrapolation does not have a large effect on the resulting error in simulation.
-These different techniques all obtain energy estimates within $2 - 5 \%$ of the true energy minimum for our fixed sampling budget, with the difference between them diminishing with more samples.
-What matters most for the optimization is how many samples are used for each projective measurement at each iteration.
-With this in mind, we choose to only optimize the unstretched ansatz circuit, as we believe that the typical noise in the circuit does not meaningfully change the location of the optimal parameter for this problem.
+We choose to only optimize the unstretched ansatz circuit, as we believe that the typical noise in the circuit does not meaningfully change the location of the optimal parameter for this problem.
 Limiting the optimization in this way allows us to allocate more samples to each iteration, improving the precision.
-Following this optimization, our extrapolated noiseless estimates for the expectation values of our UCCSD ansatz for \HeHplus\ lie closer to the true ground state energy.
-This improvement comes with a price: every noiseless energy estimate requires $m$ multiple noisy energy estimates to fit an $m-1$ order polynomial, and thus $m$ times the number of samples for the same precision.
-If we were to allocate the same number of samples to the unstretched circuit, we would see improvements to the precision of our estimates, but no such improvement to the accuracy.
+Following this optimization, our extrapolated zero noise estimates for the expectation values of our UCCSD ansatz for \HeHplus\ lie closer to the true ground state energy.
+This improvement comes with a price: every zero noise energy estimate requires $m$ multiple noisy energy estimates, and thus $m$ times the number of samples for the same precision.
+If we were to allocate the same number of samples to the unmitigated circuit, we would see improvements to the precision of our estimates, at the price of reduced improvement to the accuracy.

-The results shown here, wherein we achieve an accuracy within $0.010 \pm 0.020$ Hartree of the ground state energy of the \HeHplus\ molecule, are in line with previous VQE experiments.
-The original paper studying \HeHplus\ \cite{peruzzo2014variational} estimated the ground state energy at $R = 0.8 \AA$ within $\sim 0.05 \pm 0.05$ Hartree of the exact value without manually correcting for errors, and $\sim -0.005 \pm 0.05$ Hartree after.
-Previous experiments \cite{Hempel_2018} using trapped ions studying \Htwo\ similarly estimated the ground state energy at $R = 0.75 \AA$ within $\sim 0.04 \pm 0.01$ Hartree of the exact ground state energy.
-The IBM paper using Richardson Extrapolation for \Htwo\ \cite{Kandala_2019_noisy} achieved an accuracy within $\sim 0.005 \pm 0.01$ Hartree of the ground state energy, bootstrapping a larger data set to reduce the effects of sampling noise.
+We achieve a zero noise energy estimate with bias $-0.004$ and standard error $\pm 0.04$ Hartree, within error bounds of the ground state energy of the $\HeHplus\ $ molecule.
+These results are in line with previous VQE experiments.
+The original paper studying $\HeHplus\ $ \cite{peruzzo2014variational} estimated the ground state energy at $R = 0.8 \textup{\AA}$ with bias $\sim 0.05$ and standard error $\pm 0.05$ Hartree, relative to the exact value without manually correcting for errors, and bias $\sim -0.005$ and standard error $\pm 0.05$ Hartree after correction.
+Previous experiments \cite{Hempel_2018} using trapped ions studying $\Htwo\ $ instead of $\HeHplus\ $ similarly estimated the ground state energy at $R = 0.75 \textup{\AA}$ with bias $\sim 0.04$ and standard error $\pm 0.01$ Hartree, relative to the exact ground state energy.
+The original work \cite{Kandala_2019_noisy} applying Richardson Extrapolation to $\Htwo\ $ achieved a result with bias $\sim 0.005$ and standard error $\pm 0.01$ Hartree, relative to the ground state energy, bootstrapping a larger data set to reduce the effects of finite sampling.